 - Reset the User Progress for any test users you have put through the course.

-- Ensure that all the objects have got an image icon attached (to help people quickly locate their preferred media type).
+- Ensure that all the objects have an image icon attached (to help people quickly locate their preferred media type).

 - Identify whether all the objects have got an object type prefix in their name e.g. VIDEO: Welcome to the course, or PDF: Sales Techniques? (to help people quickly locate their preferred media type).

 The online Help Centre is available 24 hours a day to provide guidance and support for some of the most common questions that we get asked.
-But if you’d like us to conduct a quick ‘health check’ of your course before it goes live and offer some feedback we’d be very happy to do so - just let your Project Manager know.
+But if you’d like us to conduct a quick ‘health check’ of your course before it goes live and offer some feedback we’d be very happy to do so - just let your Success Manager know.